hemu-technology/open-eyes-on-china/content/post/Why Have Anti-China Protests Suddenly Erupted in South Korea.md

 In short, from my perspective, the piece is as much a reflection of the commenters’ worldview as it is a discussion of actual events.

-➡️ **Foreign friends are also welcome to leave your own opinions, so that more Chinese readers can see different perspectives, alternative viewpoints, and diverse political stances.**
+➡️ **Welcome to leave your own opinions, so that more Chinese readers can see different perspectives, alternative viewpoints, and diverse political stances.**
 </div>

 <div class="comment-block">